Fraganya/Fraganya/README.md

 # Hi ,

+All you need to know about me

-I make web things , i sleep a lot and i watch TV.
+- I make web things
+- I love FOSS.
+- I'm catholic